phonetworks/pho-framework/README.md

 Object is what graph actors consume, and are centered around.
 Objects have one and only one edge:
 * transmit

+To illustrate what these particles do, with real-world examples;

+* Users, admins and anonymous users of apps, social networks are **Actors**.
+They _do_ things; ready, write, subscribe.
+* Groups, events and social networks are **Frames**.
+They are recursive social graphs, they _contain_ Actors.
+* Blog posts, status updates, Snaps, Tweets are all **Objects**.
+They are what social network members (Actors) are centered around.

 ## Architecture

 In Pho-Framework architecture, the folder structure is as follows: